Find answers to your questions about online classes.

 Expand your horizons through online learning!
 For many people, online learning is convenient and allows you to participate in diverse educational opportunities from your own computer.
 You can choose the location, and in some cases, choose the timing and pace as well, depending on the format.
 Read on for more information.

 Video conferencing -- allows you to interact with the instructor and other students in real-time, similar to an in-person class.
 Sometimes this is called "synchronous learning" or "live online."
 This format can work well if you enjoy seeing, hearing and interacting with the instructor and other students.
 You can see shared documents and videos, send text messages and other features.
 Free online software is used, such as Zoom, and the instructor will email you instructions and a link before the class begins.
+It's quite simple and intuitive to use once you try it once or twice.

 Self-paced -- a learning format based on text, video and other supplemental learning material, such as assignments, quizzes, audio, infographics, and hands-on labs.
 This is sometimes called "asynchronous learning."
 Self-paced classes offer you the flexibility to participate on your own schedule, at your convenience, which can be ideal for people with busy schedules and logistical challenges, and independent learners.
 These courses often have a way for you to ask questions from the instructor, which might be called "instructor-led," and some might allow you to have text discussions with fellow students taking the same course.